-- Route: Name of monitored route - Plan Speed: Planned speed to approach "To - Plan Course: Planned course between previous WPT and "To WPT". - · Course to Steer: Calculated set course to follow the monitored route, including XTD, drift and gyro error compensations. - XTD Limit: Cross track distance, set when planning a route.
+- Route: Name of monitored route - Plan Speed: Planned speed to approach "To WPT". - Plan Course: Planned course between previous WPT and "To WPT". - Course to Steer: Calculated set course to follow the monitored route, including XTD, drift and gyro error compensations. - XTD Limit: Cross track distance, set when planning a route.
 Shown in white when the vessel is within the designated "off-track" limit.
 Shown in red when the vessel exceeds this threshold. - XTD: Perpendicular distance the ship is from the intended track.
 The XTD figure can be shown in meters or nautical miles.
 To change the unit, right-click the Route Information box to show the context menu.
 Click XTD then select the desired unit.
-You can also change the unit from the [unit of "XTD"] item in the [Route Information] menu. - TC: Track Control System status.
-No indication if TCS is disengaged from the ECDIS. - To WPT: The waypoint that the ship is approaching. - DIST to WOP (Wheel Over Point): Distance to the point where rudder order for course change at "To WPT" is given. - Time to Go: Time to go to WOP (hh:mm:ss). - Turn RAD: Planned turning radius at "To WPT". - Turn Rate: Calculated rate of turn that is based on current speed and planned turning radius. - Next WPT: The WPT following the "To WPT". - Next Course: Next course (in degrees).
+You can also change the unit from the [unit of "XTD"] item in the [Route Information] menu. - To WPT: The waypoint that the ship is approaching. - DIST to WOP (Wheel Over Point): Distance to the point where rudder order for course change at "To WPT" is given. - Time to Go: Time to go to WOP (hh:mm:ss). - Turn RAD: Planned turning radius at "To WPT". - Turn Rate: Calculated rate of turn that is based on current speed and planned turning radius. - Next WPT: The WPT following the "To WPT". - Next Course: Next course (in degrees).